Information about involving the workforce, including volunteers, in a risk-based approach.

 Experience confirms the value of trialling the new way of working before a fuller restart is attempted, so a limited-scale pilot to test systems, find weaknesses and make improvements before a fuller restart is essential.
 Pilots could include messaging to the public advising them that returning to a pre-COVID visitor experience will take time, or limited re-openings with very reduced numbers of visitors.

 A risk assessment or adoption of mitigation measures should not be a one off exercise.
 Rather it should be part of a regular and ongoing dialogue and feedback loop between organisations and their workforce, and with the public.
 It should identify what measures are working, where refinements are possible and any gaps remaining.
 Reviews of measures and risks should be frequent, with daily assessments of progress initially not unusual.
 The open and ongoing engagement between organisations and their workforce should enable adjustments to be made quickly and smoothly at the relevant stage.
 This may include potentially tightening restrictions in workplaces or public areas, or reducing numbers onsite if the dynamic risk assessments indicate this is necessary.
+HSE has an example COVID-19 risk assessment which provides a general framework for all business sectors.
+HPS have provided additional guidance for general (non-healthcare) settings.

 Organisations should ensure their health and safety professionals and representatives have the skills, training and knowledge to understand the risks associated with COVID-19.
 Where organisations and their workforce do not have access to these skills in-house they should together explore external support options to put in place appropriate mitigation measures, for example through their trade association, health and safety consultancies or trade union health and safety representatives.
 For workplaces without union representation, union health and safety representatives will be available upon request to support the development of workplace risk assessments.
 Further information is provided in the Coronavirus (COVID-19): safer work places joint statement.
 All can help organisations understand the risks associated with different activities and situations within individual organisations and offer the support managers and the workforce may require.